Po1ntz/KMCInteractions/README.md

 | Duration                          | Duration in milliseconds the parry window should be active for |
 | (Optional) Success Sound Event ID | The sound that should be played if the parry is sucessfull     |

+> [!IMPORTANT]
+> While testing this interaction was placed in parallel with the selector interaction.
+If it's placed in another location it may have unintended side effects

 ### Slowfall

 Modifies the target entity falling speed (perfect for some aerial combos)